juderozario08/Year2ObsidianNotes/CPS 109 List.md

 	return [items[-1]] + reverse_list(items[:-1])

 print(reverse_list([1,3,2,4]))
-# This is the walkthrough for the code
+# This is the walkthrough for how the recursion is being called
 [4] + reverse_list([1,3,2])
       [2] + reverse_list([1,3])
             [3] + reverse_list([1])